 They say a picture is worth a thousand words – so how much could an innocent selfie or pic from the booth unintentionally disclose?
 Well, a lot.

-A photo of the meeting or conference room taken from the booth might show the name/topic of the event, the name of the hosting company or entity, the number and/or name of the participants, the reference/ information/promotional materials given to the attendees (some of which might be confidential)
+A photo of the meeting or conference room taken from the booth might show the name/topic of the event, the name of the hosting company or entity, the number and/or name of the participants, the reference/ information/promotional materials given to the attendees (some of which might be confidential), and so on.

 That photo could give competitors a plethora of information, starting by simply confirming that a private meeting or event actually took place.

 And what about security?
 In high-profile events or those of a sensitive nature, cameras are strategically positioned to avoid showing certain features of a room – and an interpreter’s innocent photo on social media might end up publicly disclosing them.